vinod-desai/Portfolio/README.md

 # Hello folks!👋

 My name is Vinod Desai.
 I am a Full Stack Web Developer.
-I am currently working at Crestron Electronics Banglore.
+I am currently working at Crestron Electronics Bangalore.

 You can reach me on [Linkedin](https://in.linkedin.com/in/vinoddesai147).